kolplattformen/skolplattformen/README.md

 #### api-hjarntorget

-The implementation for the school platform in Gothenburg called Hjärntorget
+The implementation for the school platform in Gothenburg called Hjärntorget.

+#### api-vklass

+The implementation for the school platform Vklass.

 #### api-skolplattformen